liamcottle/reticulum-meshchat/README.md

 **Configuring additional Network Interfaces**

 > TODO: this section is yet to be written.
-For now, you can check out the [official documentation for configuring interfaces](https://reticulum.network/manual/interfaces.html) in the Reticulum Config file.
+For now, you can check out the [official documentation for configuring interfaces](https://reticulum.network/manual/interfaces.html) in the Reticulum config file.
 This file is located at `~/.reticulum/config`

 ## How does it work?